wizgurl101/Cake-Shop-Web-Application/README.md

 - Admin can manage users, products and orders
 - Integration of PayPal to handle payment transaction

-## What have I learn from this project
+## What have I learnt from this project
 - Development of a RESTful E-commerce web application using MERN stack
 - Implementation of Redux to manage application-wide states
 - Application of JSON web token for authorization task